bkryza/clang-uml/docs/common_options.md

 ```

 The glob patterns only need to match the translation units, which are also in the `compile_commands.json` file, i.e.
-any files that match the glob patterns but are not in `compile_commands.json` will be ignored.
+any files that match the glob patterns, but are not in `compile_commands.json` will be ignored.
 In case the `glob`
 pattern set does not match any translation units an error will be printed on the standard output.

 For small projects, the `glob` property can be omitted, which will result in `clang-uml` parsing all translation units
 from `compile_commands.json` for the diagram.
-However for large projects, constraining the number of translation units
+However, for large projects, constraining the number of translation units
 for each diagram to absolute minimum will significantly decrease the diagram generation times.

 ## Custom directives
 In case it's necessary to add some custom PlantUML or MermaidJS declarations
-before or after the generated diagram content, it can be achieved simply using
+before or after the generated diagram content, it can be achieved using
 the `plantuml` or `mermaid` configuration properties, for instance for PlantUML:

 ```yaml